protoloft/klipper_z_calibration/README.md

 #   The slower speed (in mm/s) for probing the recorded samples.
 #   The default is second_homing_speed of the Z rail configuration.
 probing_retract_dist: default from "stepper_z:homing_retract_dist" section.
-#   Distance to backoff (in mm) before probing the next sample.
+#   Distance to retract (in mm) before probing the next sample.
 #   The default is homing_retract_dist from the Z rail configuration.
 probing_first_fast: false
 #   If true, the first probing is done faster by the probing speed.